-Positioning the solar panel or panels
+Positioning the solar panel (if equipped)

-Use these steps to position the solar panel (or solar panels) before you raise the trailer's upper frame.
+Use these steps to position the solar panel (or solar panels), if equipped, before you raise the trailer's upper frame.
 Remember to avoid installations in the shade.

-To unfold the solar panels:
+To unfold the solar panel:

-- A. Pull out the locking pins on either side of the solar panel(s). - B. Slide out the second panel. - C. Rotate the panel(s) to the ready-to-raise position as shown at right, and replace the locking pins.
+- A. Pull out the locking pins on either side of the solar panel. - B. Rotate the panel to the ready-to-raise position as shown at right, and replace the locking pins.